Entropy of monomial algebras and derived categories: Finitely presented monomial algebras are coherent

 Let us firstly recall standard facts from noncommutative Groebner bases theory.
 Note that the noncommutative Groebner bases are also known as Groebner--Shirshov bases.
 We use a version of the theory suitable for quiver algebras, see \cite{Farkas1993SynergyAlgebras}, \cite{Green2000MultiplicativeBases}.
 Our terminology is closed to the one from~\cite{Ufnarovskij1995CombinatorialAlgebra}.

 In this section, let $A = k\Gamma /I$ be a quotient of a path algebra $k\Gamma$ for a finite quiver $\Gamma = (\Gamma_0, \Gamma_1)$.
 Initially, we do not assume that $A$ is monomial.
-Let $\leq $ denote an arbitrary multiplicative well-order on the paths of $\Gamma$ (which are the monomials of $ k\Gamma$) such that the empty path $1$ is the minimal path.
+The paths of $\Gamma$ and the unit are called {\em monomials}; the monomials form a multiplicative submonoid of $k \Gamma$.
+Let $\leq $ denote an arbitrary multiplicative well-order on the monomials such that $1$ is the minimal element.
+An example of such order is the degree-lexicographical one (then $m_1 < m_2$ iff either $\deg m_1 < \deg m_2$ or $\deg m_1 = \deg m_2$ and $m_1$ is less then $m_2$ lexicographically).
 Then a monomial $m\in k\Gamma$ is called \textsf{normal} if its image $m+I$ in $A$ cannot be presented as a linear combination of strictly less monomials.
 Then each element of $f\in A$ can uniquely be presented as $f = \N(f) +I$, where the \textsf {normal form} $\N(f) \in k\Gamma$ is a linear combination of normal monomials $\sum_t \alpha_t m_t$, where for nonzero $f\in A$ one can assume that $\alpha_t \in k^\times$ and $m_t$ are normal monomial.
 Here the largest monomial $m_t$ is called the \textsf{leading monomial} of $f$, and the corresponding summand $\alpha_t m_t$ is called the \textsf{leading term} of $f$.
 They are denoted by $\LM(f)$ and $\LT(f)$, respectively.
-The element $\alpha \in k$ her is called the \textsf{leading coefficient} of $f$.
+The element $\alpha_t \in k$ here is called the \textsf{leading coefficient} of $f$.

 We identify each element $f\in A$ with its normal form $\N(f) \in k\Gamma$.
 So, we extend the map $N: f\mapsto N(f)$ to a $k$-linear projector $\N:k\Gamma \to k\Gamma$.
 The multiplication of (the normal forms of) elements of the quotient algebra $A$ is denoted by $*$, so that we put